iantruslove/spam-and-eggs/README.md

 other data generation based on somewhat real-world statistics of emails, people, and words, you can generate emails.

-The app might be running at [https://spam-and-eggs.herokuapp.com](https://spam-and-eggs.herokuapp.com).
+The app will eventually be running at [https://spam-and-eggs.herokuapp.com](https://spam-and-eggs.herokuapp.com).
-Give it a go!

 ## Usage